zaphosting/docs/docs/dedicated-linux-databases.md

 ---
 id: dedicated-linux-databases
 title: "Dedicated Server: Installation of Databases"
-description: Information on how to install databases on your Dedicated Server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install databases on your Dedicated Server from ZAP-Hosting
 sidebar_label: Install Databases
 services:
   - dedicated